 The incumbent council member, Sabino “Pio” Renteria, bills himself as a “lifetime citizen” of District 3.
 Council Member Renteria was involved with a number of community board and neighborhood groups before being elected to the District 3 seat in 2014.
 He also serves on the Capital Metro Board of Directors.

 Susana Almanza is a longtime neighborhood activist who has served on a number of city boards and commissions.
 She is director of the local nonprofit PODER, People Organized in Defense of Earth and her Resources.
-Almanza is also Renteria's.
+Almanza is also Renteria's sister.
 She previously challenged him for the District 3 seat in 2014.

 James Valadez is an Austin native and real estate broker.
 Valadez currently serves on the city's Board of Adjustment, a position he was appointed to by Renteria.